 Advanced mode gives OpenClaw broader Leadtime tools for richer workspace actions.

 Leadtime must be able to call the OpenClaw webhook URL.
-If OpenClaw runs on localhost, a private VPS address, Tailscale, or another private network, expose the webhook through a stable public HTTPS route such as a reverse proxy or named tunnel before assigning tasks to the bot.
+If OpenClaw runs on localhost, a private VPS address, Tailscale, or another private network, expose the webhook through a stable public HTTPS route such as a reverse proxy or named tunnel before assigning tasks to the agent.